APEXatASU/APEXatASU.github.io/index.md

 ## News
 Stay up to date with our latest developments.
-- **10/2024 – Turbopump Design Complete**: Finalized CAD design for our kerosene/LOX turbopump.
-[See Details](/news/2024-10-turbopump-design-complete)
+- **02/2025 – ANSYS Workshop with SDR Leadership**: We met with SDR leadership to cover how we can utilize ANSYS to aid pump design.
+[See Details](/news/2025-02-ansys-workshop)
-- **9/2024 – Fall Rocketry Workshop**: Hosted a workshop for high school students.
-[See Details](/news/2024-09-fall-rocketry-workshop)
+- **01/2025 – Turbopump Design Started**: Our team began development of the CAD design for our kerosene/LOX turbopump.
+[See Details](/news/2025-01-turbopump-design-started)
 [View All News](/news)

 ## Join Us